dushujun/pyreuse/README.md

 # pyreuse
-collect the wheel created by meself or others for later use, for me, for others
+collect the wheel created by others or myself